Jeanfrançois Prins: Recordings

 All Around Town (TCB), was inspired as his own perceptions and musical photo album of New York City.
 The album is recorded trio a trio: bassist Mike Richmond and drummer Adam Nussbaum, plus saxophonist Lee Konitz as a guest.
 His fifth CD, Light (GAM Music), is co-led by drummer Steve Davis.

 El Gaucho (Challenge, 2012) was recorded in New York City, with his NYC trio: Joris Teepe (bass) and Victor Lewis (drums) and tenor saxophonist Rich Perry as guest on specific tracks.
 El Gaucho is an example of his concepts of interactive trio and quartet playing with originals, standards and modern jazz compositions.

+Blue Note Mode (GAM, 2024) was recorded at the iconic Van Gelder Studio in New Jersey, with his NYC All Stars band: Danny Grisset (piano), Jay Anderson (bass) and E.J.
+Strickland (drums) and alto saxophonist Jaleel Shaw, and trumpeter Jeremy Pelt as guests on specific tracks.
+Blue Note Mode presents music of a 21st century jazz musician, who grew up to love modern jazz which grooves deeply.
+A large majority of those legendary recordings of the 60s and beyond were created in the Van Gelder studio.

 Prins' compositions are often performed and recorded, not only by his own bands, but by several other European and American jazz artists.
 His composition New York Stories has been performed and recorded by numerous artists.
 This list includes his own quintet, Toots Thielemans, Judy Niemack, Kenny Werner, Michel Herr and Jack van Poll.
-In addition, larger and more commercial groups have used his music such as the WDR Big Band, Danish Radio Big Band, Jazz Terrassa Big Band, Lisa Werlinder and he has the title song of the Radio Judaïca Jazz Program in Belgium.
+In addition, larger and more commercial groups have used his music such as the WDR Big Band, Danish Radio Big Band, Jazz Terrassa Big Band, Lisa Werlinder and he has the title song of the Radio Judaica Jazz Program in Belgium.
 Other compositions of Prins: Central Park is recorded and performed by his trio, Ulli Jünemann's quartet; Music Calls Me by Judy Niemack (with her original English lyrics); Sommar by Lisa Werlinder.
 Being a sound engineer, Prins has produced and arranged Mary Kay's CD, Make Someone Happy, featuring Toots Thielemans.
 He has also co-produced three CDs for Judy Niemack and others by Richard Rousselet, Walter Norris and Sören Fischer.